 Sump pump failure causes additional issues for cleanup.
 Flood water could be contaminated with bacteria and debris.
 You will need professional help.

 If your sump pump failed and you have a house full of water, call a full-service restoration company to rescue your home and restore your sanity.
-In Greenville County, Premier Construction is dedicated to safe construction and restoration projects.
+Premier Construction is dedicated to safe construction and restoration projects.